Happy Wife, Happy Life

 So I’m not setting a budget.

 Money matters.
 Especially when you’re pretired like me.
 But not as much as other factors.
-So it’s the last step in how to find the perfect engagement ring, not the first.
+So it’s the last step in finding the perfect engagement ring, not the first.

 Find the Perfect Partner and Propose

-You’re wasting your time thinking about how to find the perfect engagement ring if you aren’t 100% you’ve found the perfect partner first.
+You’re wasting your time worrying about how to find the perfect engagement ring if you aren’t 100% you’ve found the perfect partner first.

 It’s not easy, of course.
-It took me 27 years to find Kim, some desperate moves to fix our struggling relationship, then another 5 years to be 100% sure I would never want to lose her and convince her to feel the same about me.
+It took me 27 years to find Kim, plenty of work on our relationship, then another 5 years to be 100-percent sure she was “the one” and, more crucially, get her feeling the same way about me.

 By the time I proposed, the only thing I still wasn’t sure about was the ring.